hunteryt17/Final_Robotics/README.md

   could search around this space for the dumbbells and avoid any ways/obstacles in the way.
 It might better mimic a dog looking around a room for their favorite toy and bringing it back to the owner.
+* Additionally, in the future, it would be interesting to explore ways of balancing a large state space with a reasonable learning complexity speed.
+Having a better balance between the two would make having a dog that "Mastered" all, or even one, of the tricks more attainable through the user interface.

 ## Takeaways